0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 *looking at the shares,* we see that we have `READ` access to the `profiles$` share.
 We also notice another non-standard share: `forensic` that had a comment `Forensic / Audit share`

-*connecting with* `smbclient`, we see many folders that look like usersnames:
+*connecting with* `smbclient`, we see many folders that look like usernames:

 ![profiles-share](profiles-share.jpg)